- 16 May 2006

 All purchases up to the value of £5,000 that are not on an existing contract must have three written quotations from different suppliers before making a decision on the basis of VfM.

-In addition to the OJEU publication requirements, the Procurement Reform (Scotland) Act 2014 requires all public bodies who are conducting a regulated procurement to publicise their intention to seek offers (contract notice) and the award of a contract or framework agreement (contract notice) on Public Contract Scotland (PCS).
+The Procurement Reform (Scotland) Act 2014 requires all public bodies who are conducting a regulated procurement to publicise their intention to seek offers (contract notice) and the award of a contract or framework agreement (contract notice) on Public Contract Scotland (PCS).
 The PCS info centre contains further information on how public bodies can meet their publication obligation.

 This means that all regulated contracts for goods and services with an anticipated value of £50,000 and above (excluding VAT) and for contracts for works with an anticipated value of £2,000,000 and above (excluding VAT) must be advertised on the Public Contracts Scotland advertising portal (PCS).
 The value of the contract is the total amount, net of VAT, which the Scottish Government expects to pay over the full duration of the contract (including any options to extend).